edulinq/autograder-server/README.md

 ### Running in a Docker Container

 The autograder can also be run from a [docker](https://www.docker.com/) container either by building the image from the source code with Dockerfile or pulling it from Docker Hub.

+The autograder container requires two mounts.
+The first is `/var/run/docker.sock`, the socket that the Docker daemon listens on.
+The second is the autograder's temporary directory `/tmp/autograder-temp/`.
+Both mounts rely on POSIX standers.

 To build the image form source code navigate to autograder-server/ directory and run:
 ```